Public takeovers

 2. the offer is structured as:

-1. a contractual takeover offer, where the offeror company (or ‘bidder’) makes an offer to the offeree shareholders to acquire their shares in the target in return for consideration (ie cash, shares and/or loan notes), or
+1. a contractual takeover offer—this is where the offeror company (‘bidder’) makes an offer to the target shareholders to acquire their shares in target in return for consideration (ie cash, shares and/or loan notes), or

-2. a transfer scheme of arrangement, where the target enters into a court scheme to sanction:
+2. a transfer scheme of arrangement—this is where target enters into a court scheme to sanction:

-1. the offeree shareholders transferring their shares to the offeror, and
+1. the target shareholders transferring their shares to the bidder, and

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.